How To Make Shakshouka

 2. Add some spices to the sauce.
 If I'm going for a more Middle Eastern flavor, I add in a dash of cumin, paprika, oregano, and red chili flakes.
 If I'm going for more Mediterranean, I add basil, oregano, and garlic powder.

 3. Add some salt, pepper, and a drizzle of olive oil or ghee butter.
-Cover and cook for 4-5 minutes or until whites have just begun to set.
+Add eggs, cover and cook for 4-5 minutes or until whites have just begun to set.

 4. You can then just enjoy the eggs as is, or you can top them off with some greens or Greek yogurt.